5 minute read

 Other benefits include:

 1. Same-day processing.
-Aceni has the industry’s latest production cut-off time, which means you can send a file late in the afternoon to mail the same working day.
+Aceni has the industry’s latest production cut-off time, which means you can send a file late in the afternoon and mail it on the same working day.
 You can also present a document online in minutes.

-2. It’s scalable, and the platform removes the cost, resource and non-delivery risks around fluctuating demands.
+2. It’s scalable, and the platform mitigates the cost, resource, and non-delivery risks associated with fluctuating demands.
 There’s no extra spending on equipment or people, whether you’re sending one letter or millions of mail packs with inserts.

 3. You can post letters in under 30 seconds.
 Aceni removes the labour-intensive print and fulfilment process from your team.
 As a result, they can send more letters in less time without needing any extra resources.